What are CFDs

 A great benefit of CFDs is that they can be traded in small sizes.
 Also, like Forex instruments, large leverage is available for CFD trading.
 This compares to Futures contracts which are available only in large contract sizes and require a hefty minimum margin requirement per position.

 For example – a futures contract on the S&P 500 is based on 50 times the value of the S&P 500 Index.
-Therefore, if the S&P 500 is trading at $1000, the value of the futures contract is $50,000, and each change of 1 point in the index leads to a $50 gain/loss in a futures position.
+Therefore, if the S&P 500 is trading at $1000, the value of the futures contract is $50,000, and each change of 1 point in the index lead to a $50 gain/loss in a futures position.
 Also, to hold that $50,000 position, you will need to have an initial margin requirement in your account of $5000.

 With CFDs, CM Trading allows you to trade position sizes of just 5 times the value of the S&P 500.
 Therefore, the minimum position size in our example would only be $5000 (this compares to $50,000 above).
 Also, CM Trading has an initial margin requirement of only 2% of the contract size.
 Therefore, even if a CFD trader would take a $50,000 position like the real Futures contract, the minimum margin would only be $1000.

 CFDs are bought and sold like any other trading instrument.
 Therefore, if you believe prices of Crude Oil are going to rise then you would buy the Crude Oil CFD.
 You would then close the position by selling the CFD.
-Your profit or loss would be the change in the price of the CFD between the time you entered and closed the position.
+Your profit or loss would be the change in price of the CFD between the time you entered and closed the position.

 Since CFDs are based on Commodity and Stock Index prices, traders use both technical and fundamental analysis to determine whether prices will rise or fall.

-Example of a CFD trade, if a large storm is coming which could knock out Oil supplies, a trader could buy the Crude Oil CFD on the belief that a decrease in oil supplies will raise the price of Oil.
+For example, if a large storm is coming which could knock out Oil supplies, a trader could buy the Crude Oil CFD on the belief that a decrease in oil supplies will raise the price of Oil.
 Also, if a trader believes that stocks have risen too much and are overbought, he/she could Sell a Stock Index CFD to profit on any drop in equity prices.